beanone/locksmitha/INTEGRATION_TESTING.md

    test_email = "test@example.com"

    # Create a JWT for this user
-   # This will use the test secret from KEYLIN_JWT_SECRET
+   # This will use the test secret from JWT_SECRET
    jwt = create_jwt_for_user(test_user_id, test_email)
    ```